 Employees who want to maintain work-life balance look for employers who offer flexibility in the workplace.
-COVID-19 has only amped up the desire for more flexibility at work.
 According to Deloitte, 82% of companies now see flexible work arrangements as a critical component of employee management.
 Employers should understand that workplace flexibility is not always a work from home offer.
 It encompasses a broader spectrum of arrangements including flexible arrival and departure times, part-time telecommuting options, opportunity for sabbaticals, and more.

 Workplace Flexibility Options Might Include: